 When I’d first ventured into the Siberian wilderness, I’d done so on the same difficulty setting on which I’d played through Rise’s campaign, Survivor.
-Normally, for no other reason than the fact that I like a challenge, I am loathe of play games on anything below the Hard difficulty.
+Normally, for no other reason than the fact that I like a challenge, I am loathe to play games on anything below the Hard difficulty.
 In this instance, however, I wasn’t looking for a challenge.
 I was there for the Achievements, nothing more.
 So I knocked the difficulty right down to Adventurer — and had a great time.
 (Not a flawless time, mind you, but a great one all the same.)

-Rise of the Tomb Raider’s Endurance Mode is the closest thing to the realisation of a few not particularly serious conversations I had a few years ago with a friend of mine — the same friend I mentioned in my review of Tomb Raider: Definitive Edition, who is largely responsible for my having gotten into Tomb Raider when I did.
+Rise of the Tomb Raider’s Endurance Mode is the closest thing to the realisation of a few not particularly serious conversations I had a few years ago with a friend of mine — the same friend I mentioned in my original (since revised) review of Tomb Raider: Definitive Edition, who is largely responsible for my having gotten into Tomb Raider when I did.
 We were talking about the realism of the games, and speculating on how amusing it would be if Lara had to eat to keep going on her expeditions, if she had to sleep, if she had to — we were teenagers at the time… — pop into the bushes to relieve herself.